If You Love Seafood, Put Halifax on Your Itinerary

 Now, we’re looking forward to inviting our family and friends over for a repeat taste of the East Coast!

 A Word About Our Partners

+Halifax is a great place to spend time.
 To help you on your way, we’ve partnered with several top travel and resource companies.
-You’ll find them along the right side of the page.
+If you’re on a laptop, you’ll find them along the right side of the page.

 When travelling, we like to know there are resources at our fingertips that we can trust to keep our travels smooth and enjoyable.

 We are very pleased to welcome Carl’s Golfland to our site.
 Carl’s Golfland has been providing golfers with quality equipment at low prices since 1958.
 Follow this link to Carl’s Golfland.